 The Flagstaff airport is small, convenient, and very easy to navigate.

 American Airlines has multiple flights scheduled each day connecting from both Phoenix, AZ and Dallas, TX.
-It’s a quick and easy 5-mile Uber or cab ride from the airport to Embassy Suites/downtown area.
+It’s a quick and easy 5-mile Uber or cab ride from the airport to the hotels and downtown area.

 United Airlines offers twice daily direct flights from Denver as well.